deviceinsight/kafkactl/README.md

 a bash available.
 The second option uses a docker image build from scratch and should therefore be quicker.
 Which option is more suitable, will depend on your use-case.

-> :warning: when _kafkactl_ was installed via _snap_ make sure to configure the absolute path to your `kubectl` binary.
+> :warning: currently _kafkactl_ must **NOT** be installed via _snap_ in order for the kubernetes feature to work.
+The snap runs in a sandbox and is therefore unable to access the `kubectl` binary.
-Snaps run with a different $PATH and therefore are unable to access binaries on $PATH.

 ## Command documentation